Here’s a homemade onion soup mix that’s straight up herbs and spices, no salt, bouillon, added MSG, sugar or preservatives. Delicious in dips, soups

 Other Seasoning Blends

 I love homemade seasoning blends.
 By mixing them ahead of time, I save the hassle of trying to find multiple spice jars when cooking weeknight meals.
-My favorites are:
+My favourites are:

 Well that’s a lot of info for a simple onion soup mix!
 All you really need to know is that this mix is tasty delicious and makes an awesome veggie or chip dip.